MartinOvington/cloud-specialization/Applications-1.md

 The different types of services that are offered through the cloud are Software as a Service (SaaS), Platform as a Service (PaaS) and Infrastructure as a Service (IaaS).
 Which service is used defines the proportion of the computing stack is managed by the cloud provider vs. the remainder that the client can fully control.
 As you move up the scale from IaaS to SaaS, there is greater scope for multi-tenancy, but with this comes less control and the client may notice that they are sharing hardware if they experience lower performance.

-### Week 2 Virtualisation, OS Based Virtualisation, Containers, IaaS
+## Week 2 Virtualisation, OS Based Virtualisation, Containers, IaaS

 In order to build systems that allow for multi-tenancy there must be some type of virtualisation that provides an abstraction for the layers below the level at which the service is provided.
 The virtualisation can help to avoid creating software that has dependencies on physical resources, the software only needs to care about the API that it has to use to interact with lower levels.
 The virtualisation paradigm can be used for distributed systems, such that the distributed nature of the system can be completely hidden from the client, greatly increasing easy-of-use.
 The difference levels of virtualisation include native (full), hardware assisted, para-virtualisation and OS level e.g. containers, jails, Chroot.

 Native and full virtualisation utilises a virtual machine that simulates enough hardware to allow unmodified OSes to be run in isolation.
 Examples of full virtualisation software include VirtualBox, Virtual PC and QEMU.
 They utilise a a hypervisor above the hardware, which handles instructions from the guest OSes that might other break their isolation, other instructions run directly on the hardware.
 In this way higher performance is achieved as only a subset of instructions from the OS goes through the hypervisor.

-Native Virtualisation (from course slides):
+Native Virtualisation:

 ![Native Virtualisation](images/native_virt.png 'Native Virtualisation')

 In hardware enabled virtualisation the virtual machine has its own hardware which is enabled by specialised hardware such as Intel VT and AMD-V. Examples include VMWare Fusion and Parallels Workstation.

-Hardware Enabled Virtualisation (from course slides):
+Hardware Enabled Virtualisation:

 ![Hardware-Assisted](images/hardware_virt.png 'Hardware Enabled')

 Paravirtualization uses virtual machines to simulate multiple instances of underlying hardware environment such as address spaces.
 It can use a modified guest OS that has a special API to communicate with the hypervisor.
 Examples include XEN, KVM and Win4Lin 9x.
 The downside of this system is that the hypervisor calls have higher overhead than direct communication with the hardware.

-Paravirtualization (from course slides):
+Paravirtualization:

 ![Paravirtualization](images/para_virt.png 'Paravirtualization')

 OS-level virtualisation allows for the virtualisation of physical servers at the OS-level, which enables multiple virtualised, isolated servers to run on a single physical server.
 Examples include Parallels Workstation, Linux-VServer and FreeBSD Jails.
 We can use containers or hypervisors.
 Containers are more elastic, but hypervisors have the advantage of supporting different OS families on a single server when using IaaS model.

-OS-level Virtualisation (from course slides):
+OS-level Virtualisation:

 ![OS-level Virtualisation](images/os_virt.png 'OS-level Virtualisation')

 Containers are very for building parallelised applications in way that can be quickly switched between.
 They do not offer as much isolation and security as lower levels of virtualisation.
 Docker provides a formalised API for software to run as a container, which makes it easy to run in the same way regardless of the the environment.
 It provides a layer of abstraction between applications and the specific OS and hardware.
 To the application it looks like it has an entire OS to itself.
 Once built by the docker engine, images are stored and controlled from the docker container image registry, which provides a kind of version control.

-Docker (from course slides):
+Docker:

 ![Docker](images/docker.png 'Docker')